cbrookins/cbrookins.github.io/_posts/2010-06-05-Windows-7-Fix-Boot-Loader.markdown

 To do this, you will need the installation media for Windows.
 In my case, it was upgrade media that I downloaded and created a bootable USB drive with.

-Once you boot to the installation media, choose "Repair your computer" from the second screen.
+Once you boot to the installation media, choose **Repair your computer** from the second screen.

-Then choose the installation you want to repair from the list and select "Next".
+Then choose the installation you want to repair from the list and select **Next**.
 Most users will only have one choice.

-From the next menu select "Command Prompt"
+From the next menu select **Command Prompt**

 Then enter the command:
 `bootrec /fixmbr`